 The chances of failing are higher if you’re doing something that you don’t love.
 Without emotional investment in what you are doing, failure is guaranteed.

 Spend as much time as possible with people who have accomplished what you are striving to attain.
-Timeless entrepreneurial wisdom is eager for a mentor to do the inspiring up.
+Timeless entrepreneurial wisdom preaches the importance of seeking out a mentor.

 Cultivate a mindset that questions everything including the status quo to discover a better way of doing and making things.
 In view of your current resources and capabilities, get yourself and your people up to think beyond the usual way of doing things and seek for a newer more rewarding way.
 Timeless entrepreneurial wisdom beats up a path for novelty.